vistastudios1/VistasKSPMods/README.md

 ### Licensing

 All parts within the ".../GameData/VistaSEPMods" folder and its contents are ***distributed under the GPL-v3.0 License***. **See more in the [License](https://github.com/vistastudios1/VistasKSPMods/blob/main/LICENSE)**

-The ".../Ships/Scripts" folder within any release file and its contents were ***modified within license regulations by the creator of this repository***.
-The files however are ***under the ownership of [Nubro24](https://github.com/Nubro24/KSP_Starship-kOS-Interface/tree/main) and are distributed under their [GPL-v3.0 License](https://github.com/Nubro24/KSP_Starship-kOS-Interface/blob/main/LICENSE)***.